JB4000/Tech_Sem02_repo/tech_company_answers.md

 ORDER BY employee.employee_name;
 ```

->This query INNER JOIN data from the same table without any foreign keys to other tables
+>This query JOIN data from the same table without any foreign keys to other tables
+>It is a SELF JOIN
 >It joins an employee with the employee that has the employee_number that matches manager_id of the initial employee
 >Since it is an INNER JOIN the employee King will not be part of the result because King has a null value in manager_id